19 Sausalito Lunch Spots for Any Occasion (2023)

 Over the course of living in Sausalito, I’ve had the chance to eat at many of the fantastic restaurants around town.
 Based on my experiences I’ve decided to conquer the ultimate question: where should you eat lunch?
 By my count there are over 50 restaurants in town – so this is no small question.

 Whether you’re spending a day in Sausalito, working from here, or planning a relocation (like we did), there are tons of great options for where to have lunch.
-In this post, I’m breaking down a bunch of them – and categorized them into what kind of lunch experience they work best for.
+In this post, I’m breaking down a bunch of them – and categorizing them into what kind of lunch experience they work best for.
 Within each lunch occasion, I’ve included three suggestions (in alphabetical order) so you have plenty of choices – even for a reasonably sized town like ours!

 So no matter the reason you’re visiting this lovely town, you can have a great meal at one of these Sausalito lunch spots before enjoying the rest of your day.